Similarity as Reward Alignment: Robust and Versatile Preference-based Reinforcement Learning: Similarity as Reward Alignment (SARA)

+We randomize the composition of trajectories in each subset at every training epoch.
+This randomization strategy forces the encoder to learn generalizable patterns that distinguish preferred from non-preferred behavior rather than overfitting to specific trajectory pairings.

+This approach provides several key advantages.
+The transformer architecture naturally develops robustness to mislabeled or ambiguous trajectories by learning to downweight patterns that do not reliably distinguish preference categories.
+Additionally, the transformer handles variable numbers of trajectories within each set.
+This allows us to train on subsets and then feed in the full set of preferred trajectories at inference.

-\textbf{SARA reward inference}\quad For each trajectory up to time $t$, we get the latent $\mathbf{z}_t=\mathcal{E}(\mathbf{\sigma}_t)$, where $\mathcal{E}$ is the trained and frozen encoder.
+\textbf{SARA reward inference}~ ~ At inference time, we encode the complete set of preferred trajectories to obtain $\mathbf{z}^*_p$, our fixed preference representation.
+This frozen preferred representation then serves as the basis for computing similarity rewards in downstream tasks, providing a stable reference point that captures the essential characteristics of preferred behavior patterns.
+For each trajectory up to time $t$, we get the latent $\mathbf{z}_t=\mathcal{E}(\mathbf{\sigma}_t)$, where $\mathcal{E}$ is the trained and frozen encoder.
 Then we simply compute the reward at time $t$ as: $r_t = \cos(\mathbf{z}_t,\mathbf{z}^*_{p})$ using our frozen preferred latent (Figure~\ref{fig:model}, Step 3).
 This is a simple yet novel proposal for reward estimation from preferences.

-Appendix~\ref{sec:rewardmotivation} provides theoretical motivation for this reward formulation.
+\textbf{SARA reward: theoretical justification} \citet{revisitBT} examined preference learning in a LLM context, and they noted that BT formulations are not necessary.
+Instead of a BT loss that predicts the probability of preferring one response over another, they proposed a simple classifier approach of predicting preference (1 or 0 labeling) for the responses.
+They showed that such an approach preserves the ordering of the underlying true reward function, and that it is sufficient for downstream LLM alignment.
+Thus, instead of predicting the BT $P[\sigma^1 \succ \sigma^0 ; \psi]$ for a reward model parameterized by $\psi$, it is sufficient to predict the probability to be preferred $P[\mathbf{\sigma}^i; \psi]$ with $i \in \{0, 1\}$ \citep{revisitBT}.
+In the next paragraph, we show that our approach implicitly does the same.

+While our work focuses on representation learning followed by reward inference, their model focuses on classification for learning an explicit reward model.
+Nonetheless, their work provides theoretical grounding for our proposal that we learn based on individual trajectory labelings of preferred vs. non-preferred rather than learning the BT-based relative rankings.
+After training SARA, we pass $\sigma_t$ through our frozen SARA encoder to get $z_t$.
+We then propose the following model to estimate the probability of the sampled trajectory $\sigma_t$ being preferred, given its latent representation:

+Such a probability function is a natural choice because the SimCLR loss aligns and separates latents using exponentiated cosine similarities.
+In RL we want to incentivize actions that have high probability of being preferred.
+Therefore, we simply set our reward equal to $r_t=\alpha\cos(\mathbf{z}_t, \mathbf{z}_p^*) - \beta \cos(\mathbf{z}_t, \mathbf{z}_n^*)$, where $\alpha \geq 0$ and $\beta \geq 0$ are hyperparameters to control the trade-off between the two terms.
+Empirically, we tuned these parameters and found $\alpha=1$, $\beta=0$ to work well in our experiments (Supplement \ref{sec:alphatuning}).
+We state our reward function as such for simplicity.

+Grounded by the work of \citet{revisitBT}, we score trajectories on their alignment with preferred trajectories rather than relying on potentially noisy relative labels.
+Our approach represents a departure from pairwise modeling of the BT model.
+We provide mechanistic justifications in Section~\ref{sec:intuition}.